ccamel/awesome-ccamel/README.md

 - [squidfunk/mkdocs-material](https://github.com/squidfunk/mkdocs-material) - Documentation that simply works
 - [ssloy/tinycompiler](https://github.com/ssloy/tinycompiler) - Writing a compiler in a week-end
 - [stefano/wasm-forth](https://github.com/stefano/wasm-forth) - A Forth implementation compiling to WebAssembly.
-- [stevesolun/ctx](https://github.com/stevesolun/ctx) - Not a catalog or marketplace. ctx is a recommendation layer: bring your org tools or use the shipped graph to load the right skills, agents, MCPs, and harnesses per dev window, cutting token and compute waste: 79,958-node LLM-wiki graph, 68,494 skills, 467 agents, 10,790 MCPs, 207 harnesses.
+- [stevesolun/ctx](https://github.com/stevesolun/ctx) - Not an Amazon-style catalog or marketplace. ctx is a recommendation layer: bring your org tools or use the shipped graph to load the right skills, agents, MCPs, and harnesses only for the current dev window, cutting token bills and local compute waste: 79,958-node LLM-wiki graph, 68,494 skills, 467 agents, 10,790 MCPs, 207 harnesses.
 - [streamlit/streamlit](https://github.com/streamlit/streamlit) - Streamlit — A faster way to build and share data apps.
 - [study8677/antigravity-workspace-template](https://github.com/study8677/antigravity-workspace-template) - Give Claude Code, Cursor, Codex CLI a ChatGPT for your codebase.
 Multi-agent knowledge engine, grounded Q&A with file paths and line numbers.
 Works in any AI IDE.
 - [sympy/sympy](https://github.com/sympy/sympy) - A computer algebra system written in pure Python